-And today's last word in business is: almost millionaires.
+And our last word in business is: bars ban glasses.

 (SOUNDBITE OF MUSIC)